MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgApplicationSynchronizationJobSchemaDirectory.md

 # Update-MgApplicationSynchronizationJobSchemaDirectory

 ## SYNOPSIS
-Contains the collection of directories and all of their objects.
+Update the navigation property directories in applications

 ## SYNTAX